rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 In case of doubt, assume the set was not issued as such.

 If the manifestation was issued as such, transcribe all edition statements.
-Indicate the edition statements corresponding to individual volumes through encoded data and/or a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.36.1](/DCRMR/edition/Note-on-edition-statement/#3.26.36.1)).
+Indicate the edition statements corresponding to individual volumes in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.36.1](/DCRMR/edition/Note-on-edition-statement/#3.26.36.1)).

 >Example:
->Edition statement: <CITE>v.
-1: The second edition</CITE>
+>Edition statement: <CITE>The second edition</CITE>
->Edition statement: <CITE>v.
-2: The first edition</CITE>
+>Edition statement: <CITE>The first edition</CITE>
->Note on edition statement: <CITE>Vol. 1 issued as the second edition and vol. 2 issued as the first edition</CITE>
+>Note on edition statement: <CITE>Volume 1 issued as the second edition and volume 2 issued as the first edition</CITE>

-<a name="3.21.37.2">3.21.37.2</a> Make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) indicating the absence of edition statements if considered important (see [3.26.36.1](/DCRMR/edition/Note-on-edition-statement/#3.26.36.1)).
+<a name="3.21.37.2">3.21.37.2</a> Always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) indicating the absence of edition statements if considered important (see [3.26.36.1](/DCRMR/edition/Note-on-edition-statement/#3.26.36.1)).

 >Example:
 >Edition statement: <CITE>The second edition</CITE>